 Based in our Elgin office, Marie Morrison and Peter Brash are both accredited by the Association of Personal Injury Lawyers (APIL) as Senior Litigators.
 The Elgin office of Grigor & Young also holds corporate accreditation from APIL.

-Marie and Peter are both also accredited by the Law Society of Scotland as Specialists in Personal Injury Law.
+Peter is also accredited by the Law Society of Scotland as a Specialist in Personal Injury Law.

 How much will it cost to make a claim for personal injury compensation?